splondike/db-extract/README.markdown

 A new config with the deduced foreign key references will be generated.

 At present the system can only handle underscore based naming schemes, and does not use foreign key constraints.
 Given a column called `primary_activity_id` it will look for a table containing an id column called 'primary\_activity', 'primary\_activitys', 'primary\_activities', 'activity', 'activitys', or 'activities'.

+As you can end up with a lot of references in the config file, you can start to lose track of the connections between things.
+There is a prograph to help with that, you can use it like this:

+    ./db-extract-graph config.yml | dot -Tpng -oreferences.png

+And you will have a references.png file which shows the relationships in your config file.
+You will need to have graphviz installed (which provides the dot command).

 # Building